standardweb3/demo-cross-chain-clob/README.md

-# Demo Cross-Chain Token Transfer
+# Demo Cross-Chain Limit Order

-This repository demonstrates how to deploy and interact with smart contracts for transferring ERC-20 tokens across different blockchains using the Wormhole Protocol.
+This repository demonstrates how to deploy and interact with smart contracts for transferring ERC-20 tokens across different blockchains then setting spot positions with limit/market order on Standard, using the Wormhole Protocol.
 Additionally, it provides a utility to verify whether a token is attested on the target chain before attempting a cross-chain transfer.
 This ensures that the token can be transferred smoothly across chains using the Wormhole Bridge.

 For a complete tutorial on performing cross-chain token transfers from scratch, please take a look at the [Wormhole Cross-Chain Token Transfer Tutorial](https://wormhole.com/docs/tutorials/messaging/cross-chain-token-contracts/).